csh970605/csh970605.github.io/_posts/2023-04-01-Classification.md

 + Classification : Used to predict categories or classes.
 <br><br>

-# Pros and cons of classification model
+# Pros and Cons of Classification Models

 | Classification Model | Pros | Cons |
 | -------------------- | ---- | ---- |